liamlacey/Shuttertone/README.md

 +   Tinker with the musical parameter ranges to widen the variety of output
 +   Improve the UI so that you can edit MIDI channels, MIDI notes for drum sequence, mappings, image division etc...
 +   Add more note scales and chord progressions
++   Increase the length of the repeating pattern.
 +   Allow the sequences to change and evolve over time
 +   Allow slideshows of images to be added
 +   Add video analysis